dstufft/personal-peps/remove-external-hosting.rst

     <meta name="external-repository" content="https://index.example.com/Ubuntu-14.04/" data-description="Wheels built for Ubuntu 14.04">

-An external repository cannot be registered with PyPI while the project has any files uploaded nor will any new files be permitted to be uploaded while the external repository registration exists.
+When an external repository is added to a project, new uploads will no longer be permitted to that project.
+However any existing files will simply be hidden from the simple API and the web interface until all of the external repositories are removed, in which case they will be visible again.
+PyPI MUST warn authors if adding an external repository will hide files and that warning must persist on any of the project management pages for that particular project.

 When an installer fetches the simple page for a project, if it finds this additional meta-data and it cannot find any files for that project in it's